flenniken/statictea/testfiles/listLoop-basics.stf.md

 # List Loop

-Test the listLoop function example in the function documentation.
+Test the loop function example in the function documentation.

 ### File cmd.sh command